zwiebert/tronferno-andro/README.md

  Timer area contains some text-input fields and checkboxes to configure and send a timer.
 Timer data can only be sent as a whole block.
 So configure all options first before sending them to the receiver.

-* Weekly: check it to activate weekly timer
+* Weekly: Check to activate weekly timer.
+Press small edit button left of it to input the times via editor window
-* DailyUp/DailyDown: check one or both to activate daily timer
+* Up/Down: Check one or both to activate daily timer and edit it (format: HH:MM)
-* Astro: check it to activate closing shutter at civil dusk.
+* Astro: Check to activate closing shutter at civil dusk.
 A minute offset (positive or negative) can be entered to close N-minutes after or before civil dusk.
-* SunAuto: check it if you want to activate the paired sun sensor (or the SUN-POS button in this app)
+* Sun:  Check to follow a paired sun sensor (otherwise its ignored)
-* Random: check it to activate randomly open/close the shutters
+* Rand: Open/close shutters at random times
 * Send: Press this to button to the timer data to the selected receiver.
 It takes 5 seconds to send.
 The motor will activate shortly to acknowledge receiving valid timer data.